HKUST-Aerial-Robotics/VINS-Mono/README.md

 Suppose you are familiar with ROS and you can get a camera and an IMU with raw metric measurements in ROS topic, you can follow these steps to set up your device.
 For beginners, we highly recommend you to first try out [VINS-Mobile](https://github.com/HKUST-Aerial-Robotics/VINS-Mobile) if you have iOS devices since you don't need to set up anything.

 5.1 Change to your topic name in the config file.
+The image should exceed 20Hz and IMU should exceed 100Hz.
+Both image and IMU should have the accurate time stamp.

 5.2 Camera calibration: